Go no further if you’ve been considering buying a dog but aren’t sure which breed to get. One of the best breeds on the earth is the simple pug.

 They Are Relaxed

 They don’t like too much activity and prefer quiet houses.
-They may be able to live with cats as they aren’t the type to chase unless absolutely necessary.
-A pug’s instinct is to stay loyal by their owner’s side and relax.
+They may be able to live with cats, as they aren’t the type to chase unless necessary.
+A pug’s instinct is to stay loyal to its owner’s side and relax.

 They Are Silly

-Pugs are simply joyful to be around.
-They will find the most awkward spots in the home to settle in whether it’s in the laundry basket, on their back in front of the fireplace or on your window sill to watch the birds.
-They are content to be with you at all time, although this can cause separation anxiety issues which you may need to address.
+Pugs bring delight.
+They will settle in the oddest places, like the laundry basket, on their back in front of the fireplace, or on the window ledge to watch the birds.
+They love being with you, yet separation anxiety may need to be addressed.

 They Are Excellent Guard Dogs

-Welcoming a pup into your home will be the best decision you ever make.
-If you are laid back, want a dog that will keep you company, and looks as cute as a button, then a pug might be the breed for you.
+Welcoming a pup into your home will be the best decision ever.
+A pug may be the breed for you if you are laid-back and want a dog that keeps you company while being as cute as a button.